KirtiBhat/log-metrics-emitter/README.md

    5. To hit the exposed endpoints start `minikube service spring-boot-prometheus`

    Endpoints configured are
-   * /v1/counter - will increase the counter by one each time.
-We have named our metrics as `custom_counter`
+   * /v1/counter - When we hit this endpoint it will increase the counter each time by 1,We are defining custom metrics named `custom_counter` which is also incremented by     1..once you navigate to /metrics endpoint you will be able to see your metric listed there
-   * /v1/exception - will throw a exception
+         # HELP custom_counter_total
+         # TYPE custom_counter_total counter
+         custom_counter_total 7.0
+   * /v1/logexception - Will throw a Exception .This was done in order to test the multiline property in the filebeat configuration so that whole exception message is displayed as a single message and not in multiple lines in Kibana

 ### Installation of Elastic search , Kibana and filebeat in K8 ###